 On November 30, 2007, the REIT completed the acquisition of the Châteauguay Property for an aggregate purchase price of \$14.2 million (before closing costs), subject to customary closing adjustments.
-The estimated going-in yield for the acquisition on an unlevered basis was expected to be approximately 8.05% before closing costs(1).
-The Châteauguay Property acquisition was financed with a standard first mortgage loan in the amount of \$9.0 million and the remainder of the acquisition was financed through the Acquisition Facility.
-The loan is for a 5-year term and will be amortized over a 25-year term.
+The Châteauguay Property acquisition was financed with a first mortgage loan in the amount of \$9.0 million, secured by the property.
+The balance of the purchase price was financed through the Acquisition Facility.
+The loan was for a five-year term and amortizes over a 25-year period.
 The loan bears interest at a rate of 5.39%.